PRBonn/MapMOS/README.md

 <details>
 <summary>Want to evaluate with ground truth labels?</summary>

-Because these lables come in all shapes, you need to specify a dataloader.
-This is currently available for SemanticKITTI and NuScenes as well as our post-processed KITTI Tracking sequence 19 and Apollo sequences (see [Downloads](#downloads)).
+Because these labels come in all shapes, you need to specify a dataloader.
+This is currently available for SemanticKITTI, NuScenes, HeLiMOS, and our labeled KITTI Tracking sequence 19 and Apollo sequences (see [Downloads](#downloads)).

 </details>